b1-88er/b1-88er.github.io/_posts/2015-10-22-elixir-pingpong-table.markdown

 ```

 Lets define a module that spawns processes and starts interaction with them.
-We going to solve this by incrementally adding code and asking bunch of noobie questions to learn as much as we can.
+We are going to solve this by incrementally adding code and asking bunch of noobie questions to learn as much as we can.
 Lets start with a basic process and a start function, we are trying to solve: *"iex" :pinging ping process*

 {% highlight elixir %}
 defmodule Table do